VesnaBrucoms/ps-technical-challenge/docs/design/key-assumptions.md

 If I have time I will implement a simple switch to allow running the API in inclusive or exlusive modes, with the default setting being exclusive.

+I have also manually checked each user's number of games and completed percentages and I have identified the following users that would flip:

+ID, Name, inclusive/exclusive calc'd levels, (reason)

+* ID: 7, Name: Grace - Gold/Silver (exactly 25 games)
+* ID: 9, Name: Ivy - Gold/Silver (many titles with exactly 80% completion)

 ## Non PlayStation Games

 During my run through to understand the API I spotted that the dataset user libraries contain Nintendo and